inspec/inspec-aws/docs/resources/aws_waf_rule.md

 # aws_waf_rule

-Use the `aws_waf_rule` InSpec audit resource to test the properties of the singular resource of AWS WAF Rule.
+Use the `aws_waf_rule` Chef InSpec audit resource to test the properties of a single AWS WAF (web application firewall) rule.

+The `AWS::WAF::Rule` resource type creates a firewall rule that identifies the web requests that you want to allow, block, or count.

 ## Syntax